Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 A combined Nozzle Position Indicator is provided with two needles, one for each engine on their respective side, to confirm balanced nozzle position and scheduling relative to throttle position.
-The gauge provides four zones relative to the nozzles being in their fully open configuration, or their maximum closed configuration at the bottom.
+The gauge provides four zones relative to the nozzles being in their fully open configuration (needle fully left), or their maximum closed configuration (needle fully right).
 At idle, the indication will be roughly 7/8ths open, and schedules down as throttle is increased.
 Position in the afterburner region will moderate to maintain safe EGT levels.